abhipreets2/cybulde-data-preparation/README.md

 ### Setting up GCP
 GCP uses the following resource in the project
 - To store the data we will be needing a **Bucket**.
 - To store git tokens we are using **Secret Manager** which will be accessed by the VM to fetch the correct version of data.
+GIT tokens are needed to get access to the .dvc folder which is being stored in github.
 - **Compute engine** will be responsible for reading and cleaning the data.(no setup needed for this as this will be created through dask)
 - All our workers and scheduler should be using the same setup in order to work together, for this we will use **Artifact Registry** to push docker image, this can be picked up by the compute engine for initial setup.
 - In order to view the dask daskboard and interaction between scheduler and worker we will need to setup some **Firewall rules**, these rules can be found in the network parameter of [dask documentation](https://cloudprovider.dask.org/en/latest/gcp.html)